Has Your Business's PAYDEX® Score Recently Changed?

 The PAYDEX Score is a dollar-weighted indicator intended to reflect a business’s past payment performance.
 Companies receive a score between 1 and 100, where a higher number represents a greater likelihood that a business will pay its debts on time.
-This proprietary score is calculated based upon Trade References, which are records of payment experiences submitted to Dun & Bradstreet by suppliers and vendors.
-These records can include overdue debts and bills that have been sent to collections, or on-time and early payments.
-Dun & Bradstreet can consider Trade References from up to 875 individual business partners when determining your PAYDEX Score.
+This proprietary score is calculated based upon Trade Experiences, which are records of payment experiences submitted to Dun & Bradstreet by suppliers and vendors, subject to Dun & Bradstreet's review, verification, and approval process.* These records can include overdue debts and bills that have been sent to collections, or on-time and early payments.
+Dun & Bradstreet can consider Trade Experiences from up to 875 individual business partners when determining your PAYDEX Score.

 If your PAYDEX Score has recently increased, data available to Dun & Bradstreet suggests that your business may be in a better position to pay its debts in a timely manner.
 If your PAYDEX score has decreased, it means your company may present a higher risk of delinquency or default for business partners.